 - The competitor who is disqualified first or does not finish in the first run of a heat will start the second run with a penalty time.
 If both competitors are disqualified or did not finish in the first run the competitor who completed the most gates before disqualification or did not finish is the winner of the first run. - If both competitors do not finish the second run, the result of the first run counts.
 If both competitors were tied after the first run, the winner of the second run or the competitor who completed the most gates in the second run will advance to the next round.
 If only one competitor is disqualified or does not finish in the second run of a heat the competitor is eliminated.
-If both competitors are tied after the second run the competitor who wins the second run advances to the next round. - In case of a tie in both runs the competitor with the lower bib will advance to the next round.
-If this happens in the Final and/or the Small Final, competitors will be ranked equally (tie).
+If both competitors are tied after the second run the competitor who wins the second run advances to the next round.
+In case of a tie in both runs the competitor with the lower bib will advance to the next round. - 1232.5 If both competitors are tied after the second run in the Final and/or the Small Final, competitors will be ranked equally (tie).
+They will be ordered by descending bib number.